-As if that were not enough there is growing concern about the situation in Italy and the risk that contagion has not been contained.
+There is growing concern about the situation in Italy and the risk that contagion has not been contained.
 Italy is the third biggest debtor country in the world but its prospects are limited given the poor rate of economic growth over the last decade and the lack of political will to address the need for fundamental reforms in the economy.
 The Eurozone now has a well established track record of always doing too little too late to deal with this crisis; this augurs poorly for future prospects, especially given the rising level of electoral opposition in northern EU countries to bailing out profligate southern countries.